 - Classics in the History of Psychology – Produced by York University in Canada, this site categorizes historical documents of scholarly psychology literature.
 They are organized by author and topic.

-- Intelligence Theory and Testing – Sponsored by Indiana University, this site focuses on human intelligence, including profiles of professionals who have shaped the study of intelligence theory, research, and testing.
+- What is Intelligence? – Sponsored by Indiana University, this site focuses on human intelligence, including profiles of professionals who have shaped the study of intelligence theory, research, and testing.

 - The Whole Brain Atlas – Produced by Harvard University Med School, this interactive site presents photos of a normal human brain and compares it to what the brain looks like when it is influenced by stroke, Alzheimer’s disease, AIDS, and other illnesses and diseases.